 But more than physical or emotional highs and lows, these scenes represent true-to-life moments that fulfill deep psychological longings in practically every reader.
 These are moments written into our DNA that we instinctively long for.

 Remember: You're writing a story for a reader, and readers come to our stories with a lot of subconscious wants and needs they don't realize they have.

 Now you know.
 And it's your secret weapon to writing a story that they love.

 Can you think of other examples of these situational archetypes from stories you love?
 Tell us about them in the comments.

-For fifteen minutes, free write the scene without editing or worrying about where the scene is going.
+Choose one of the “essential” scenes above.
+Freewrite it for fifteen minutes without editing or worrying about where the scene is going.
 Just take the characters or personalities from your imagination, plug them into the scene, and go!

-When you’re done, post your practice in the comments below.
-Then leave a piece of constructive feedback on another author’s post!
+When you're done, post your Practice in the box below.
+Then leave a piece of constructive feedback on another author's post!

 Enter your practice here: